-(a) All amounts are net-of-tax.
-Amounts in parentheses indicate a debit/reduction to other comprehensive income ("OCI").

-(b) Includes \$164 impact of accumulated other comprehensive income reclassifications into Interest and other income for net gains on available-for-sale securities.
+- (a) All amounts are net-of-tax.
+Amounts in parentheses indicate a debit/reduction to OCI. - (b) Includes \$164 impact of accumulated other comprehensive income reclassifications into Interest and other income for net gains on available-for-sale securities.
 The tax impact of this reclassification was \$38.
 Amounts in parentheses indicate a debit/reduction to OCI.